vjhawar12/ESP32-ETHERNET-Web-Server/README.md

 <p align="center"><em>Sensors module schematic showing 16-pin GPIO expander over I2C, Air Quality sensor (MQ-135), temperature sensor (AHT20) and Motion Detector sensor (HC-SR505). </em></p>

+## Hardware design status

+Rev 1 of the custom PCB is currently in pre-layout schematic review.
+The design migrates from the current W5500 SPI Ethernet development hardware toward an ESP32-WROOM-32E design using the ESP32 internal Ethernet MAC with an external LAN8720A RMII PHY.
+The board also includes onboard 12V-to-5V and 5V-to-3.3V regulation, USB-UART programming support, an I2C GPIO expander, and sensor interfaces for MQ135, AHT20, and HC-SR505 modules.

+The next hardware milestone is to route the PCB, run ERC/DRC and footprint checks, fabricate a single Rev 1 prototype, and document bring-up results before considering any larger production run.

+Editable KiCad source files are not included publicly while the design is under active development.

 ## Current feature set